aromanovich/kozmic-ci/docs/source/overview.rst

 Why is Kozmic CI?
 -----------------

-There are plenty of continuous integration tools out there.
-And they all have their pros and cons.
+There are plenty of continuous integration tools out there and they all have pros and cons.

-Some of them are very powerful but rather complex to use, like Jenkins or TeamCity.
-Sometimes something simpler will do just good.
-Travis CI seems a good way to go until you don't want to use custom VM image to run jobs or constantly find yourself littering the commit history trying to debug the over-complicated .travis.yml.
+Some of them are very powerful but rather complex to use, like Jenkins CI or TeamCity.
+Sometimes something simpler would be enough.
+Something like Travis CI seems a good way to go until you don't constantly find yourself littering the commit history trying to debug the over-complicated .travis.yml, or want to use a custom VM image for your builds.

 Kozmic CI is intended to be somewhere in between: to be easy to set up on your own server, configure and use, but flexible enough to be capable of performing